 In most situations, the link between the tumor and the paraneoplastic syndrome is not well understood, but it is thought to arise from hormones, peptides or cytokines produced by the tumor such as ACTH and ADH.

-Paraneoplastic syndromes are seen in all patients with tumors, but they are more common in the middle-aged patients.
+Paraneoplastic syndromes are seen in all patients with tumors, but they are more common in middle-aged patients.
 They have no racial or sexual predisposition.
 The common cancers that present with paraneoplastic syndromes include cancer of the lung breast, ovaries, kidney, liver, stomach, and lymphomas.

 The neoplastic syndromes are found in 10-15% in all malignancies.
 Neurological paraneoplastic syndromes are seen in 1% of cancer patients.

-With the occurrence of tumor cells, body tries to fight against it to destroy it by production of antibodies as an immune response.
+With the occurrence of tumor cells, the body tries to fight against it to destroy it by the production of antibodies as an immune response.
 These antibodies cross-react with normal body tissues that possess similar proteins as the tumor cells leading to the development of a paraneoplastic syndrome.
-Another theory for the pathogenesis of the syndromes is from the hormones produced by the tumor, such as a posterior pituitary tumor secreting antidiuretic hormone that is meant to produce interference with the normal body mechanisms.
+Another theory for the pathogenesis of the syndromes is from the hormones produced by the tumor, such as a posterior pituitary tumor secreting an antidiuretic hormone that is meant to produce interference with the normal body mechanisms.
 These hormones are known as tumor markers that are diagnostic of the disease.